KHROTU/Bloxd-Forge/README.md

 Have fun, and enjoy!

-## Bloxd Forge, your one-stop solution to Bloxd gaming
+## Bloxd Forge, your one-stop solution to Bloxd gaming.